LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 14. about linkcount, 0 or 1
 15. the order of pin, unpin, dirty

+###VM

+####Questions

+1. any other things for vmmap_destroy?
+2. vmmap_find_range: page starts at 0?
+3. why it's in page resolution instead of byte
+4. why unexpected kernel page fault is bad in Weenix

 ####If I have time

 - S5_NAME_LEN off by one